It's 'Super Saturday'! Don’t miss any of the action from the 2021 women’s championship

 Women’s Six Nations live stream: How to watch from the USA

 If you live in the States, FOX has become the new Women’s Six Nations broadcaster.
-It will show all nine matches on its FOX Socceer Plus channel.
+It will show all matches on its FOX Socceer Plus channel.

 Women’s Six Nations live stream: How to watch from New Zealand